 - In Tenchi Muyo!, Earth is just an insignificant [unaware] colony/territory of Jurai, the actual center of the universe in importance.
 Earth is only ever actually relevant to the overall story at all because the Jurian Emperor got one of his wives here, and her son laid low here for a few hundred years.

 - Somewhat subverted in the third OAV series, when a person points out that due the main casts' presence there, Earth has technically become the single greatest concentration of power (in both the political and absolute sense) in the universe.
 It's just that very few people on the planet know it.

-- In Gantz the aliens that save Earth from another alien race say this, along with the fact that human life is meaningless.
-Destruction of life is simply 'matter being reshaped.'
-Even when the humans try to point out that the alien took a vested interest in Earth, it simply says not to read too much into it.
+- In Gantz, the aliens that save Earth from another alien race say Earth is unimportant, human life is meaningless, and destruction of life is simply "matter being reshaped."]]
+Even when the humans try to point out that it must have some importance considering that they themselves took enough of a vested interest in Earth to save it from destruction, it simply says not to read too much into it.

-- This is pretty much what attracted the Pict in Axis Powers Hetalia: Paint it White.
+- This is pretty much what attracted the Pict in Hetalia: Axis Powers: Paint it White.
 Said aliens expected Earth, with all its diverse countries and divisions to be a backwater that can easily be steamrolled.
 They thought wrong.